mlpack/models/README.md

 #### 2. Loading Other Datasets.

-We are continously adding new datasets to this repository, However you can also use our dataloaders to load other datasets.
+We are continuously adding new datasets to this repository, However you can also use our dataloaders to load other datasets.
 Refer to our dataloaders wiki for more information.